thanhle88/thanhle88.github.io/_pages/about.md

 About me
 -----
 I am currently a university lecturer at the VNU University of Engineering and Technology (VNU-UET), part of Vietnam National University Hanoi.
-I received my B.Sc. and M.Sc. degrees in Electronics and Communications from VNU-UET in 2016 and 2018, respectively.
+I obtained my B.Sc. and M.Sc. degrees in Electronics and Communications from VNU-UET in 2016 and 2018, respectively.
 In 2022, I completed my Ph.D. in Computer Science and Signal Processing from the University of Orléans, INSA CVL, PRISME.
 Following my Ph.D., I continued my research as a postdoctoral researcher at the University of Orléans from 2022 to 2023.

 Research Interests